 Mr. van Amen has served HomeStreetBank since 2003 when he joined the Bank as its Treasurer.
 Mr. van Amen has also served as the Quantitative Analytics Manager for the Royal Bank of Canada and Vice President and Balance Sheet Manager at Old Kent Financial in Michigan.
 He holds a bachelor’s degree in Economics from Weber State University and a master’s degree in Economics from Claremont Graduate University.

 Rob is a senior financial executive with 28 years of experience in community bank executive management, commercial banking, and accounting with several community banks.
 He has achieved his Master of Business Administration, Focus in Accounting/Finance at University of Oregon.
 He also obtained a BA in Economics; Mathematics Minor Washington State University.
 Rob has been involved in his community through Habitat SKC as well as Chair of Jubilee Services and Agros International, First Avenue Service Center, and First Presbyterian Church of Bellevue.
-Rob enjoys skiing, biking, hiking and anything in the outdoors as well as playing with his two children ages 23 and 23.
+Rob enjoys skiing, biking, hiking and anything in the outdoors as well as spending quality time with his family.

 Tim has spent the last two decades immersed in the health care industry.
 From his start as a senior underwriter and account executive, to the front lines as the vice president of sales, up through his current role as president of Regence BlueShield in Washington, Tim’s desire is to create more affordable and accountable health care solutions for Washingtonians.

 As the Washington market president, Tim is responsible for directing and guiding the overall performance of Regence, including sales, provider contracting, government affairs, and community relations.
 He takes an inside-out approach to working with employers that starts with understanding their unique needs and then creating solutions that help drive growth and support company culture.